Continuing Education Activity

 Prior to transport to the operative suite, the anesthesia team may elect to perform a regional nerve block for perioperative pain control.
 General anesthesia is recommended for this type of procedure but can be performed under monitored anesthesia care (MAC).

 Once the patient is transported to the operating room, they should be positioned supine with operative extremity on an arm table.
-For hemostasis, a tourniquet can be used and should be placed as proximal on the operative extremity as possible.
+A tourniquet can be used for hemostasis, and it should be placed as proximally as possible on the operative extremity.
 The entire upper extremity is prepped and draped in a routine sterile fashion.
 The traction device with sterilized components can be attached to the operative extremity using finger traps.
 It is recommended that no more than 10 lbs. of traction used during the procedure.

 To gain access to the wrist joint using dorsal portals, the surgeon should be facing the dorsum of the hand and seated at the patient’s head.
 For volar portals, the converse is true, and the surgeon should be seated in the axilla facing the volar wrist.
 The dorsal 3-4 portal is the standard viewing portal and is established first.
 This portal is between extensor compartments 3 and 4 and is found by palpating the concavity just distal to Lister’s tubercle.
 A 22-gauge needle is then inserted into this space between EPL and EPC.
 Using the needle ensures that it is in an intraarticular position.
 Distend the joint with 5 to 10 ml of normal saline.
-The needle is then pulled, and using an 11 blade scalpel, and a skin incision is made.
+The needle is then pulled, and a skin incision is made using an 11 blade scalpel.
 Blunt dissection is achieved using a hemostat to avoid iatrogenic injury to sensory nerves and/or extensor tendons.
 An arthroscopic cannula with trocar is then bluntly punctured through the joint capsule at a 10-degree dorsal-distal to proximal-palmar angle, which accounts for the volar tilt of the distal radius.
 The blunt trocar is removed, and a 30° 2.7 mm arthroscope is then inserted into the cannula.
 These steps are repeated to establish the remaining portals.

 Following the 3-4 portal, the surgeon may choose to establish an inflow/outflow fluid portal, which is most commonly the 6-U portal.
 The 6-U denotes placement on the ulnar side of the 6th extensor compartment containing the ECU.
 This can be done under direct intra-articular visualization with the arthroscope in the 3-4 portal and using an 18 gauge needle inserted just ulnar to the ECU at the level of the joint line.